 Faceted browsing systems enable effective use of faceted taxonomies and facet classification, the process of assigning facets to the resources to be queried.
-The utility of faceted classification and faceted taxonomies is well-understood (Hearst 2006a, b, Fagan 2013), even as a pivotal element to modern information retrieval (Dawson et al. 2006).
-Facet browsing is domain agnostic, but it is a natural fit for domains, such as biomedicine (Harris et al. 2014; Fuentes-Lorenzo et al. 2009), that have a rich history of ontological integration.
-Faceted taxonomies can aid in the construction of information models (Chu and Chow 2010) or aid in the construction of a larger ontology (Prieto-Díaz 2003).
+The utility of faceted classification and faceted taxonomies is well-understood [1], [2], [8], even as a pivotal element to modern information retrieval [9].
+Faceted taxonomies can aid in the construction of information models [10] or aid in the construction of a larger ontology [11].
 We focus on modeling faceted browsing in a way that enables the design of reusable and interoperable faceted taxonomies within the interface.